MicrosoftDocs/win32/desktop-src/Dlls/using-shared-memory-in-a-dynamic-link-library.md

 ---
-Description: 'The following example demonstrates how the DLL entry-point function can use a file-mapping object to set up memory that can be shared by processes that load the DLL.' ms.assetid: 'ab751ab1-3b40-4111-b724-9f8676b722a3'
+Description: The following example demonstrates how the DLL entry-point function can use a file-mapping object to set up memory that can be shared by processes that load the DLL. ms.assetid: ab751ab1-3b40-4111-b724-9f8676b722a3
-title: 'Using Shared Memory in a Dynamic-Link Library'
+title: Using Shared Memory in a Dynamic-Link Library ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Using Shared Memory in a Dynamic-Link Library